rickosborne/cascades/md/18-2-8-daybreak.md

 Can you grab the key?"

 We kept a door key in the storage closet with the cleaning supplies.
-It wasn't meant to look anyone in, but instead to lock everyone out.
+It wasn't meant to lock anyone in, but instead to lock everyone out.
 As I fetched and handed it over to Terry, a _ding!_ sounded over the PA accompanied by Simon's voice.

 "We are beginning our descent into Miami.